Professional Liability Insurance

 Who needs professional liability insurance?

-Professional liability insurance benefits a variety of industries that provide services directly to clients or customers, and some types of businesses are required to carry this coverage.
+Professional liability insurance, also called professional indemnity insurance, benefits a variety of industries that provide services directly to clients or customers, and some types of businesses are required to carry this coverage.
 It's designed for both businesses and independent contractors that make a living off of their expertise.

 A few specific professions need professional liability coverage more often than others, including: